RobertsLab/project-gigas-carryover/lifestage_carryover/data/resazurin_trial_02/README.md

 ---

+### Experimental Design Overview

+- 12-well plate had oysters in wells A01-C01.
+- Wells C02-C03 were negative controls.
+- Well C04 was empty (i.e. no liquid of any kind).
+- Time 0 (t0) measurements were taken _before_ the addition of oysters.
+- For heat stress, resazurin assay media was distributed to wells/dishes and pre-heated to 35<sup>o</sup>C for 45mins prior to the t0 measurement.

+---

 All `*.xls` files are the raw data from the Victor<sup>3</sup> 1420 (Perkin Elmer) plate reader.
 Sample names have been added to the sheet to identify well contents.

 - [`20240312-cgig-12_well-dishes-with_ruler.jpg`](20240312-cgig-12_well-dishes-with_ruler.jpg): Photo of oysters used in this trial.
 Photo includes a ruler to aid with post-experiment measurments, if desired.